guzzle/guzzle/docs/clients.rst

 If you need to use authentication methods provided by cURL (e.g., NTLM, GSS, etc...), then you need to specify a curl adapter option in the ``options`` request option array.
-See :ref:`custom-options` for more information.
+See :ref:`config-option` for more information.

+.. _cookies-option:

 cookies
 -------